Trump's attempt to stop potential indictments, derail 2020 investigation shot down by Atlanta judge

-ATLANTA — Former President Donald Trump's sweeping attempt to prevent a potential indictment and derail Georgia's 2020 election investigation was shot down by an Atlanta judge Monday.
+ATLANTA — Former President Donald Trump's wide-ranging attempt to prevent a potential indictment and derail Georgia's 2020 election investigation was shot down by an Atlanta judge Monday.

 Fulton County Superior Court Judge Robert McBurney denied Trump's motion to disqualify Fulton County District Attorney Fani Willis and bury a special purpose grand jury report into potential election interference.
 While much of the report remains sealed, Trump's attorneys argued that no evidence from the document should be used by the district attorney's office or in future proceedings.
 Cathy Latham, a former chair of the Coffee County Republican Party and a fake Trump elector during the 2020 election, joined Trump's motion after it was initially filed in March.